CSCI-3349-F22/lab5/README.md

 1. Clone this repo to your machine.

-2. Download this file and move it to your machine:
+2. Download this file and move it to that directory:

 https://github.com/eyaler/word2vec-slim/blob/master/GoogleNews-vectors-negative300-SLIM.bin.gz